 - Diagnostic blood test.
 The blood test checks the levels of hexosaminidase A enzyme in the blood.
 The levels are low or absent in Tay-Sachs disease.

 - Genetic testing.
 This test can examine the HEXA gene to identify whether there are changes that indicate Tay-Sachs disease.

-While performing a careful eye exam of your child, the doctor may see a cherry-red spot in the back of the child's eyes, which is a sign of the disease.
+- Eye exam.
+During an eye exam, the health care provider may see a cherry-red spot in the back of the eyes, which is a sign of the disease.

 Potential future treatments